 Our team of experienced, litigating attorneys have spent considerable in actual courtrooms fighting for victims of medical malpractice in Florida.
 Our firm has the resources necessary to hire the appropriate expert witnesses, investigators, and specialists necessary to thoroughly prove your case and ensure that your get the most compensation for you injury and pain and suffering.

 After you or someone you love is injured due to negligence or malpractice, it is easy–and perfectly natural–to become overwhelmed.
-To make things a little easier, we have created an article to help you understand when to hire an attorney.
+To make things a little easier, we have created an article to help you understand how our Florida Medical Malpractice Attorneys can help you.

 Can I sue a hospital or doctor even if I signed a waiver?

 Every medical procedure, including a surgery, has a certain level of risk involved.
 In almost every case, before undergoing a medical procedure, the patient must sign a series of waivers stating that they understand all of the risks and are still willing to go forward with the procedure.
 These waivers do not shield medical professionals from liability for negligence.
 However, these types of waivers, along with other protections in place for healthcare providers, does make medical malpractice cases more complicated, so anyone injured while receiving medical treatment should review their case with an attorney.

 If you sustained injuries and damages in Florida because of a serious and avoidable medical or surgical error, you may be eligible to recover monetary compensation under Florida law.
 Medical malpractice cases can take a long time to resolve, and insurance companies vigorously defend them.
 This simply means that one must fight fire with fire.
 The attorneys at Dolman Law Group Accident Injury Lawyers, PA have the medical knowledge and legal expertise to effectively assist you with your case and represent your interests throughout the entire process.

 How long do I have to bring a Florida medical malpractice lawsuit?